Models

 What Is RLAIF?

-RLAIF, or reinforcement learning from AI feedback, is a model post-training method that uses an AI judge to produce preference labels, critiques, or reward scores for alignment training.
-It belongs to the model-training family and shows up before inference, then appears in production through eval drift, refusal changes, and trace-level behavior shifts.
-In FutureAGI, teams evaluate RLAIF-trained checkpoints against held-out tasks, safety cases, and live traces before letting them replace a baseline model.
+RLAIF. reinforcement learning from AI feedback. is a post-training alignment method where an AI judge model produces preference labels, critiques, or reward scores in place of (or alongside) human labelers.
+It belongs to the model-training family and lives before inference, but its consequences appear in production evals, refusal patterns, and trace-level behavior shifts.
+In 2026, RLAIF is no longer an exotic Anthropic-paper idea; every major lab uses some flavor of it, and most open-weights releases.
+Llama 4, Qwen 3, Mistral Mixtral-Next. ship with AI-feedback stages disclosed in the model card.
+FutureAGI’s role is the eval side: testing RLAIF-trained checkpoints against held-out tasks, safety cases, and live traces before they replace a baseline.

-RLAIF matters because it replaces expensive human preference labels with model-generated judgment, and that scales both useful coverage and mistakes.
-If the judge model prefers polished, cautious answers, the trained policy can learn over-refusal: it declines valid requests because refusal earns reward.
+RLAIF matters because it replaces expensive human preference labels with model-generated judgment, and that scales both useful coverage and quiet mistakes.
+If the judge model prefers polished, cautious answers, the trained policy learns over-refusal: it declines valid requests because refusal earns reward.
 If the judge misses unsupported claims, reward hacking appears: the policy learns to sound certain while facts are wrong.
-If the same model family generates and judges examples, correlated bias can make errors look like consensus.
+If the same model family generates and judges, correlated bias makes errors look like consensus. a well-documented failure mode in 2025 RLAIF papers and one the field is still cleaning up.

 Developers feel this when an RLAIF checkpoint improves preference win rate but loses task completion on real workflows.
 SREs see traces that run longer because the model adds safety hedging or retries.
-Compliance teams need evidence that the AI judge did not encode hidden policy changes.
-Product teams see thumbs-down clusters in edge cohorts, but the training artifact may not explain which critique or reward caused the shift.
+Compliance teams need evidence that the AI judge did not encode hidden policy changes. particularly when the judge model is from a different vendor than the trained model.
+Product teams see thumbs-down clusters in edge cohorts, but the training artifact does not explain which critique or reward caused the shift.

-The symptoms show up in evals and logs: rising refusal rate, lower Groundedness, falling TaskCompletion, more tool corrections, higher token-cost-per-trace, and p99 latency spikes after rollout.
-In multi-step agents, one biased reward signal can affect planner decisions, tool selection, and final answer tone, so a small judgment defect compounds across the trajectory.
+The symptoms cluster in evals and logs: rising refusal rate on benign cohorts, lower Groundedness, falling TaskCompletion, more tool corrections, higher token-cost-per-trace from hedging language, and p99 latency spikes after rollout.
+In multi-step agents. the dominant production shape in 2026. one biased reward signal can affect planner decisions, tool use, and final tone, so a small judgment defect compounds across the trajectory.
+For frontier reasoning models (GPT-5.x thinking mode, Claude Opus 4.7 extended thinking, Gemini 3 Deep Think) the reward signal also shapes the reasoning trace itself, which is harder to audit than a final answer.

-Example: a policy assistant uses an AI judge to rank candidate answers for safety and usefulness, then trains an RLAIF checkpoint.
-The engineer imports a held-out dataset with baseline_model, rlaif_model, judge_score, policy_area, and release_candidate columns.
+A worked example.
+A policy assistant team uses an AI judge.
+Claude Sonnet 4.6 cross-family from the trained model. to rank candidate answers for safety and usefulness, then trains an RLAIF checkpoint on Llama 4 70B.
+The engineer imports a 1,200-row held-out dataset with baseline_model, rlaif_model, judge_score, policy_area, and release_candidate columns.
 They attach Groundedness, TaskCompletion, PromptInjection, and ToolSelectionAccuracy where agent tools are involved.
-A promotion rule blocks the release if the RLAIF model improves judge score but loses more than 2 points on task completion or doubles safe-request refusals.
+A promotion rule blocks the release if the RLAIF model improves judge score but loses more than 2 points on TaskCompletion or doubles safe-request refusal rate.

 In live shadow traffic, traceAI captures agent.trajectory.step, llm.token_count.prompt, llm.token_count.completion, latency, and model name.
-If a cohort fails, the engineer opens the trace, compares the judge rationale with evaluator output, and either sends examples to a human review queue, retrains the judge rubric, or keeps the baseline route.
-Unlike Anthropic Constitutional AI, which centers a written constitution as the feedback source, this workflow focuses on whether AI-generated feedback survives release gates.
+If a cohort regresses, the engineer opens the trace, compares the judge rationale with evaluator output, and either sends examples to a human review queue, retrains the judge rubric, or keeps the baseline route.
+Unlike Anthropic’s Constitutional AI. which centers a written constitution as the feedback source. this workflow focuses on whether AI-generated feedback survives release gates, regardless of whether the constitution behind it is principled or vibes-based.

 Measure RLAIF by validating the trained model’s behavior, not the AI judge score alone.
-Track these signals before and after the checkpoint is promoted:
+The judge score is part of the training signal; treating it as the eval is the exact loop you are trying to break.

-• Preference win rate: held-out AI and human rankings should improve without masking failures in task success or safety.
+• Preference win rate. held-out AI and human rankings; should improve without masking failures.

-• Groundedness: checks whether the RLAIF model’s claims are supported by provided context.
+• Groundedness. whether the RLAIF model’s claims are supported by provided context.
+RLAIF often inflates fluency at the cost of grounding.

-• Trace metrics: compare agent.trajectory.step, token-cost-per-trace, refusal rate, escalation rate, and eval-fail-rate-by-cohort.
+• Trace metrics. agent.trajectory.step count, token-cost-per-trace, escalation rate, eval-fail-rate-by-cohort.

 grounded = Groundedness().evaluate(response=output, context=context)